 Dr. McCann’s testimony about the internal pricing of the funds, and the fact that this pricing caused the funds to lose more money than that of comparable funds that were priced differently, was the key to the plaintiffs’ success, the opinion said.

-His Motion to Expunge
+McCann’s Motion to Expunge

 In his motion to expunge, Dr. McCann first makes the argument that the court’s alternative ruling regarding his testimony was dictum and not necessary to its decision.